 As the Australian Human Rights Commission writes, it is not required that web resources be restricted to plain black-and-white text; formats and content that can give increased functionality for some users, or increased scope for creativity by developers, are not discouraged or interdicted.4

 Whether involved in the writing of content, producing videos or commissioning others to produce content on the site, the accessibility of content should always be a priority.
 There are two main types of planning for web accessibility required: one for ensuring any existing web presence is made accessible, and one for ensuring that future web projects are accessible from the start.5 Many of the general rules utilised when writing are applicable to creating accessible web content:

-- Use the features provided by the web course tool platform to organise and structure course content
+- Use the features provided by the your institutions teaching technologies to organise and structure course content appropriately

 - Use consistent navigation and logical structure in and across courses